unitejs/cli/docs/roadmap.md

 # Core

-Items highlighted in **bold** are the highest priority features.

 ## General

+* Version check after run complete
 * Add JSON parser that can accept comments
-* Convert gulp scripts to TypeScript with compile steps
+* Convert gulp script from JavaScript to TypeScript with compilation to improve resiliency
-* Create source/unit/e2e tests from descriptor language to avoid massive repetition
+* Create source/unit/e2e tests from descriptor language to avoid massive repetition and possibly easier introduction of other languages (vscode snippet format ?)

 ## Engine Pipeline